Q. What do I do if there is an incident at an event or club activity?

 Q. How can a member handle minor medical expenses when an official or participant is injured at a race?

-The RRCA general liability policy also includes a medical component.
+The RRCA general liability policy also includes an accidental medical component.
 The policy will cover up to $5,000 of medical expenses, subject to a $250 deductible, over and above other health insurance the injured party owns.
+Keep in mind, this coverage is not general health insurance for an uninsured participant.
+The coverage is supplemental to a participant's own health insurance coverage.

 Q. Is liability insurance optional for members?